Best Fitbit Comparison

 Syncing is wireless and seamless once you have downloaded the applications.
 All the Fitbit trackers make the syncing process easy and trouble free and data is uploaded once the app has access to an internet connection.

-The Fitbit Versa is an exception in this case because it has a Wi-Fi and NFC sensor.
+The Fitbit Versa and the Charge 3 are exceptions in this case because they both have Wi-Fi and NFC connectivity.
 This gives more than one method of syncing and uploading recorded data.
 Even in the absence of the app, the tracker can upload the information if it has access to a Wi-Fi connection.
+The Versa 2, the Ace 2, and the Inspire series all have Bluetooth and Wi-Fi connectivity.

 Fitbit Versa +1